CiscoSecurity/sxo-05-security-workflows/docs/variables/workflow.md

 ---

 ## Local Variables
 Local variables only exist within a workflow or atomic action.
 As in, you don't provide their values to a workflow when it starts and their values are not accessible outside of the workflow after it ends.
 You can only get or set their values within the workflow itself.
-These are useful as placeholders for assembling text for Webex Teams messages, for example.
+These are useful as placeholders for assembling text for Webex messages, for example.

 ---